AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/engagement-map/settings-tab.md

 Permission sets and Errors in Settings tab:

 All existing permission sets will be applicable in the Settings tab.
+If the Edit button is grayed out, please click the help icon to find out why.

+>[!NOTE]
+>
-If the Edit button is grayed out it means you do not have permissions to perform edits and would need to reach out to your Marketo Admin.
+>If after clicking the help icon you see "Additional Permission Required," please reach out to your Marketo Admin.

-ADD DESCRIPTION ON CANCELLING SCHEDULED RUNS - CONFIRM WITH LOPA AFTER SHUTDOWN --> If a user does not have access to edit campaign settings, they will also not have access to cancel any scheduled runs.
+REDUNDANT AS IT'S EXPLAINED ABOVE, CAN WE REMOVE --> If a user does not have access to edit campaign settings, they will also not have access to cancel any scheduled runs.

    ![](assets/settings-tab-5.png)